Emma Meesseman becomes first basketball player to win Belgian National Sports Merit Award

 For the first time since its establishment in 1928, the Belgian National Sports Merit Award has been awarded to a basketball player.
-Emma Meesseman, captain of the Belgian Cats, received this honour after an outstanding season in which she led the Belgian women's basketball team to their second consecutive European title.
+Emma Meesseman, captain of the Belgian Cats, received this honour after an outstanding season in which she led the Belgian team to their second consecutive European title.

 The 32-year-old forward is widely regarded as one of the world's best players and was chosen by a jury meeting in Brussels City Hall.
-This honour recognises an outstanding contribution to Belgian sport, and each athlete may receive it only once.
+The honour recognises an outstanding contribution to Belgian sport, and each athlete may receive it only once.

 Website preview